What are HYBRID Lessons?

 Tuition is set up as an annual amount.
 You will know the costs for the entire lesson year at the time of registration. (exception: exam fees)

-This means that all fees for the regular lesson year are included in the price for each level.
+All fees for the regular lesson year are included in the price for each level.
 Group classes, solo lessons, materials as well as the recital, are all included.
 Several payment installment options are available.

 Students may wish to augment their repertoire by purchasing books of interest.